 Time Limit

-Full-time students are expected to complete all requirements for the PhD degree within five years of entering the program; the maximum time allowed by the Graduate School is six years.
+Full-time students are expected to complete all requirements for the PhD degree within five years of entering the program.
+The maximum time allowed by the Graduate School is six years from the semester of admission.